josephabrams/autocommit-rmarkdown/README.md

 # Autogit commit script and example in R markdown

-## This is just a quick little script you can add to your R markdown file and run at the end.
+## This is just a quick little script you can add to your R markdown file and run at your convenience.

 ### All your working files should be saved, and your git repo should already be set up with the files you wish to be tracked.